aerplejn/aerplejn/README.md

 **`Gentoo Contributor (OS Programmer/Linux Kernel Developer)`**

-I perceive myself primarily as an artist rather than a programmer.
-I regard my code as a form of art, which sustains my motivation through my psychotic 30-hour vim sessions.
-Additionally, I am interested in tinkering, mathematics, cybersecurity, and experimenting with Gentoo installations on diverse hardware until they break.
+Art in programming is about expressing creativity through the medium of code, where the programmer's role blurs with that of an artist.
+This intersection encourages not only technical proficiency but also fosters innovation, beauty, and a deeper understanding of both art and technology.
+I also like tinkering, mathematics, cybersecurity, and experimenting with Gentoo installations until they break.

 <p align="left">
  <a href="https://stackoverflow.com/users/29260841">